-We can review a wide range of complaints by students about any act or omission of a university on our list.
+We can review a wide range of complaints by students about any act or omission of a provider on our list.

-For students studying at an institution which is not on our list, we can only look at complaints in so far as they relate to an act or omission of the university which awards the qualification.
+For students studying at a provider which is not on our list, we can only look at complaints in so far as they relate to an act or omission of the university which awards the qualification.

 Examples of complaints we can look at include: